 Timeline/Frequency

 Soil texture is unlikely to change within a short period of time.
-However, soil texture can be measured by the students whenever soil is collected.
-Soil can be collected outside of the blocks.
+However, soil texture can be measured by the students whenever soil is collected using the Soil Sampling Protocol.
+Soil can also be collected outside of the blocks.
+The protocol for soil sampling should be completed at least once a year in early to mid October in every plot.
+Soil can also be collected outside of the blocks.

 Vocabulary Words: